taylor-curran/prefect-pacc-2024/3_blocks_integrations/README.md

 You'll use this block during the automation module's lab.

 ### 2. [Create and save another block with Prefect's Python SDK.](https://docs.prefect.io/latest/concepts/blocks/#instantiating-blocks)
+This is an alternative to creating a block using a form in the UI as we did in the last step.

 Create a JSON block: